OleksiyM/grokchat/README.md

 - **Copy Message**: Click the copy icon next to a message.
 Format options can be set in the Settings -> General:
   - Markdown
   - Plain Text
+- **Copy Current Chat**: Quickly duplicate your current conversation with all messages and settings using the "Copy Chat" button in the chat header
+- **Unlimited Context**: Enable in General Settings to bypass default context window limits (may increase API costs)
+- **Data Export/Import**:
+  - Export/Import chat history (Settings > History tab)
+  - Export/Import application settings (Settings > General tab)
 - **Information about Response**: Mouse hover over the info icon next to a message.
 You will see the technical details of the response.
 ```text
 Provider: <Provider name>